International Boundary Wastewater Treatment Plant

-Completed in spring 1997, the official ribbon-cutting ceremony took place on April 18 and the plant came properly on-line in May.
+Completed in spring 1997, the official ribbon-cutting ceremony took place on April 18 and the plant came on-line in May.

 The International Wastewater Treatment Plant was created in an effort to mitigate pollution caused by untreated sewage coming from the city of Tijuana.
 The U.S. paid for the majority of the treatment plant, citing the sewage runoff as an international issue.
 It required the cooperation of multiple governmental bodies.
 Even though most of the plant's raw sewage comes from Tijuana, it is owned by the U.S. portion of the International Boundary and Water Commission, an agreement between Mexico and the US that helps delineate border lines and allocate water flow from the rivers and other bodies of water that intermingle between the U.S. and Mexico.

-Due to the rapid growth Tijuana has experienced, failures of the sewer infrastructure were frequent.
-Mexico did not have the money to fund a large treatment plant to deal with this issue, so the U.S., specifically the Environmental Protection Agency (EPA), helped to fund the project.
-The rationale for this was that due to the proximity of Tijuana to San Diego, and the fact that the sewage flow often causes the closure of U.S. beaches due to bacterial contamination of the water, it was warranted for both municipalities and government bodies to contribute to funding.
+Due to the rapid growth Tijuana has experienced, failures of the sewer infrastructure are frequent.
+Mexico did not have the money to fund the entirety of a large treatment plant.
+The United States Environmental Protection Agency has assisted with funding the project under the rationale that the sewage flow from Tijuana often causes the closure of U.S. beaches due to bacterial contamination of the water.
 The project cost the U.S. a total of $239 million initially, and the addition of secondary treatment technology that helped meet regulations so the water could flow to the U.S. side of the border cost an additional $18 million.
-Currently, the treatment plant supports a daily flow of 25 million gallons of raw sewage per day.
+The treatment plant supports a daily flow of 25 million gallons of raw sewage per day.
 Ultimately, this agreement made strides to increase the availability of clean drinking water in Tijuana and helped to ensure that pollution and degradation to the surrounding environment was minimized.